“Today is like Christmas”: 12 Individuals Receive Sacraments at Annual Special Needs Mass

 “It’s so important that we remember that everyone is welcome in our Church and should feel included,” said Helen Burland, Executive Director.
 “This beautiful Mass reminds us of that.”

-In addition to promoting inclusion of people with special needs in parish life, the Office for Parish & Community Support serves as a resource across the Diocese to help families with the process of preparing their special needs children and young adults to receive the Sacraments of Baptism, First Holy Communion, and Confirmation.
-We are available to advise families and Directors of Religious Education about accommodations or modifications that might be needed, and even to “practice” with the individuals.
+In addition to promoting inclusion of people with special needs in parish life, Saint Catherine Center for Special Needs serves as a resource across the Diocese to help families with the process of preparing their special needs children and young adults to receive the Sacraments of Baptism, First Holy Communion, and Confirmation.
+We are available to advise families and Directors of Religious Education about accommodations or modifications that might be needed.
 Call 203-540-5381 for more information.